bernardnongpoh/intel-Pintool-CFG/Readme.md

 E:
 ./functionextractor.sh: line 1:  3828 Killed                  pin -ifeellucky -t FuncExtractor/obj-intel64/FuncExtractor.so -- ./apps/test
 ```
-run the command by running `sudo su` and then `echo 0 > /proc/sys/kernel/yama/ptrace_scope`
+run `sudo su` and then `echo 0 > /proc/sys/kernel/yama/ptrace_scope`

-Make sure you have Linux Kernel < 4.0 and Intel Pintool: `pin-2.14-71313-gcc.4.4.7-linux` (In folder PIN)
+Note: Make sure you have Linux Kernel < 4.0 and Intel Pintool: `pin-2.14-71313-gcc.4.4.7-linux` (found in PIN folder)

+# Output
+## CFG output
+The tool with output a dot file with the filename as the function name and can be view but any dot viewer application.
+## Function extractor output
+List of function `function.list`